mahmoudimus/ac/README.md

 The `master` branch points to the latest `atlassian-connect` release.
 If you are looking for bleeding edge, you probably want to be on the `develop` branch.

+## Javascript

+Most of the connect javascript is now part of it's [own project](https://stash.atlassian.com/projects/AC/repos/atlassian-connect-js/) - check there for additional instructions.
+The project is consumed using the package.json file in the plugin directory.

 ### Contributions

 Contributions are encouraged!
 To start working on Atlassian Connect, follow this guide: